ml-archive/readme/Documentation/how-to-firebase-cloud-message.md

 ![image](https://user-images.githubusercontent.com/1279756/41772490-2402772a-7619-11e8-9acf-f0c17cbd0b75.png)

 # Diagram
-1) Through the FCM-SDK (or the native integration) the app will request a push-token at it's platform push-network.
+1) Through the FCM-SDK (or the native integration) the app will request a push-token at its platform push-network.
 This will trigger a popup to allow push notification on most platforms.
 This push-token is unique for the App, device & certification (release, debug etc) and will expire after x days.
 Luckily the UA SDK will deal with refreshing it.

 2) Through FCM-SDK / FCM-API the push-token will be sent to FCM and stored.
 FCM can now send push notifications to that device & app & certificate.
 Since we do not want to deal with push-tokens vs users references.
 It's important to register to topic as well.
 [Read more](https://github.com/nodes-projects/readme/blob/master/mobile/firebase-push-guide.md#topics)